Cogset

 On a bicycle, the cassette or cluster is the set of multiple sprockets that attaches to the hub on the rear wheel.
 A cogset works with a rear derailleur to provide multiple gear ratios to the rider.
 Cassettes come in two varieties, freewheels or cassettes, of which cassettes are a newer development.
 Although cassettes and freewheels perform the same function and look almost the same when installed, they have important mechanical differences and are not interchangeable.

 Freewheels

 A freewheel (also known as a block) consists of either a single sprocket or a set of sprockets mounted on a body which contains an internal ratcheting mechanism and mounts on a threaded hub.
 Threaded rear hubs were available in different thread patterns depending on the country of manufacture, French and British threads being the most common.
-British C.E.I.
-(Cycle Engineers Institute) thread was adopted as the international standard and is now known as B.S.C.
-(British Standard Cycle).
-It is a standardized right-hand thread (1.375 x 24 TPI) onto which a standard freewheel is screwed.
+The British Cycle Engineers Institute (CEI) thread was adopted as the international standard and is now known as British Standard Cycle (BSC).
+It is a standardized right-hand 1-3/8″-24 TPI (M34.925×1.058 mm) thread onto which a standard freewheel is screwed.
 This allows different brands of freewheels to be mounted on different brands of hubs.